Housing Complaints and Compliments

 Please note: Complaints to the Ombudsman do not have to be referred by a designated person, but if they are not there must be at least 8 weeks from the end of our complaint process before the Ombudsman can consider the case.

 What happens if you make a complaint?

-- We will acknowledge receipt of your complaint within three working days
+- We will acknowledge receipt of your complaint within 3 working days

-- your complaint will be passed to the appropriate service manager who will contact you within ten working days
+- Your complaint will be passed to the appropriate service manager who will contact you within 10 working days

-- if the investigation into your complaint will not be completed within ten working days, then you will be contacted and informed of the progress and expected timescales
+- If the investigation into your complaint will not be completed within 10 working days, then you will be contacted and informed of the progress and expected timescales

-For more information, download our Handling of Customer Complaints Comments and Compliments June 2014 policy document.
+For more information, please download our Handling of Customer Complaints Comments and Compliments policy document.